 admits moments of every order and a limiting distribution with exponentially small tails (see \cite[p.
 242]{wintner_asymptotic_1935} and \cite[Th.
 1.2]{rubinstein_chebyshevs_1994}).
 The aim of this paper is to prove the following estimate on the second moment of $P_\Gamma(X)$.

 \begin{thm} Let $\Gamma$ be a cofinite Fuchsian group.
 For $A\gg 1$ we have

 \end{thm}

 \begin{rmk} By construction the zeros of the Selberg zeta function correspond to the eigenvalues of $\Delta$.
-The zeros corresponding to small eigenvalues give rise to the secondary terms in the definition of $M_\Gamma(X)$, while all other zeros are on the line $\Re(s)=1/2$.
+The zeros corresponding to small eigenvalues give rise to the secondary terms in the definition of $M_\Gamma(X)$, and there are no other zeros in the half plane $\Re(s)>1/2$.
 In this sense $Z_\Gamma(s)$ satisfies an analogous of the Riemann hypothesis, and the fact suggests that we might have

 since this is the case for the primes under RH.
 However, the same method of proof fails, due to the abundance of zeros of $Z_\Gamma(s)$ (which in turn is related to the fact that $Z_\Gamma(s)$ is a function of order two, while $\zeta(s)$ is of order one), and only gives